-- Always carry and wear medical identification that states that you have diabetes.
+- Always carry and wear medical identification that tells others that you have diabetes.

 - Keep medicines, syringes, and blood sugar testing supplies in your carry-on luggage.
-Do not check these supplies with your luggage, in case it is lost.
-Also, the cargo hold is not heated or insulated well, so medicine and supplies can be damaged.
+Don’t put them in checked luggage in case the airline loses your bag.
+Also, the cargo hold isn’t heated or insulated well, which could damage your medicine and supplies.

-- Take enough medicines and medical supplies to last an extra week in case you get stranded or stay longer than you planned.
+- Take enough medicines and supplies to last an extra week in case you get stranded or stay longer than you planned.
 If you’re traveling with someone, ask if he can carry some of them for you.

-- Let the airlines, cruise ships, and tour guides in advance that you have diabetes.
+- Let the airlines, cruise ships, and tour guides know in advance that you have diabetes.

 At the Airport

-Steps you can take to make your trip through airport security hassle-free include:
+To make your trip through airport security hassle-free, try to:

-- Make sure you tell security that you are diabetic and that you are carrying medical supplies.
-Your supplies can be taken through security check points, but they must have a prescription label on them.
+- Make sure you tell security that you have diabetes and that you’re carrying medical supplies.
+You can take them through security checkpoints, but they must have a prescription label on them.

 - All of your supplies should have a proper manufacturer's label.

-- Syringes will be allowed through security if you have insulin with you.
+- Security will allow you to carry syringes if you have insulin with you.

-- If you are wearing an insulin pump, you must notify security.
-They will visually inspect the meter.
-You must request that the meter not be removed.
+- If you’re wearing an insulin pump, you must notify security.
+They will need to inspect the meter.
+You must request that they not remove the meter.